-In conclusion, this protocol is an initial implementation for the digital euro, useable by the European Central Bank.
-The protocol offers a transferrable offline e-cash scheme and more privacy than current digital payment options or the earlier proposed Eurotoken.
-Therefore, this prototype of the digital euro will enhance the digital payment ecosystem and make the economic system more durable and stable in areas with low coverage or during power outages, whilst providing more privacy than the current alternatives.
+In conclusion, our implementation of the digital euro will enhance the digital payment ecosystem and solve the two main concerns with the current digital payment systems, namely the dependency on an online infrastructure and the fact that third parties can observe transactions.
+Our digital euro can make the economic system more durable and stable in areas with low coverage or during power outages, whilst providing more privacy than the current alternatives.